fsbr/jayko-core/README.md

 ## Goals of the Project:
 Over time, I want `jayko` to become useful to me as a tool for serious software development.
 To achieve this there are many things that still need to be done.
+- Fix the printing AST node so it works in a general way
 - Implement dynamic array for generic data types **(25-AUG-2025)**
 - Runtime checks for dynamic array
 - Variable Scope